nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Format: `find/KEYWORD`

-Example of usage: User enters `find/test` to find all builds that contain the keyword 'test'.
+Example of usage: Enter `find/test` to find all builds that contain the keyword 'test'.

 Expected outcome: The program will display all builds that contain the keyword 'test'.
 ```